KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 Scenario event:

-Logistics has barricades and one crew available.
-They can support only one main task at a time: Pine and 6th utility perimeter, south-side access/civilian movement, or east access blockage.
 Tree/debris removal will take longer than the remaining exercise time.

 Purpose:

 Tests NCO resource prioritization.

 GM notes:

-If NCO sends resources to Pine and 6th, hazard perimeter improves.

-If NCO sends resources to south side, medical and resident movement improve.

-If NCO sends resources to east blockage, work begins but access will not be cleared during the exercise.

 If NCO hesitates or never assigns, the resource remains staged and unused.